gma/2025.pyconuk.org/src/call-for-proposals.md

   </figure>
   <h3>Lecture Room Events</h3>
   <p><strong>Go a little deeper!</strong></p>
-  <p>Our lecture room has a projector and screen and is configured in 'lecture' style with rows of seats for an audience of up to 100 people.
-Sessions are 90 minutes long and are not recorded.</p>
+  <p>Our lecture room has a projector and screen and is configured in 'lecture' style with rows of seats for an audience of up to 100 people.</p>
+  <p>Sessions are 90 minutes long and are not recorded.</p>
 </div>

 <div class="box box_red">
-  <p>The deadline for submissions will be <strong>time TBA (Europe/London)</strong> on <strong>date TBA</strong>- but don't leave it until then.
+  <p>The deadline for submissions will be <strong>17:00 (Europe/London)</strong> on <strong>Friday July 7th</strong>- but don't leave it until then.
 Selections will be made after the CFP closes.</p>
   <p>There will be a link to submit your proposal here when the CFP is open.</p>
 </div>